Enduro Sporting RegULATIONS

 3. Fueling shall only be done using commercially available hand-held gravity-fed five-gallon dump cans designed specifically for fueling.

 4. Only one fuel jug is allowed on the track side of the pit wall at a time.
-No fuel jugs may rest on the pit wall.
+Other than a single jug, which must be actively grasped by a crew member, no fuel jugs may rest on the pit wall.
+Any crew member handing/receiving jugs from the paddock side of the pit wall should be in full fueling-appropriate gear as outlined below.

 5. While fueling, there must be a crew person to standing by with a fire extinguisher.
 This person does not count as one of the four people allowed over the wall during a pit stop.